varunragunathan/Build-Your-Future/README.md

 # Build-Your-Future
-A easy template and daily practice to help architect your future
+An easy template and daily practice to help architect your future

 # Goal Template